 It would seem that many companies, and many marketers, cannot distinguish between tactical, philanthropic activities on the one hand and corporate responsibility/sustainability initiatives on the other, that begin to shift the entire business strategy.
 Too often all these activities are lumped together under the heading ‘CSR’, with the assumption that a bit of activity at the tactical end of the spectrum will suffice as a CSR strategy.
 If brand purpose is to have any meaning, or have any real impact in the longer-term, then it must take a strategic approach.

 One of the reasons why sustainability is tending to be adopted more often as a description of an all-encompassing business strategy is that it is very difficult to apply it to initiatives that are no more than short-term charitable giving or acts – often gestures – of good citizenship.
-Clearly, philanthropic initiatives – and their marketing counterpart, Cause-Related Marketing (not to be confused with Customer Relationship Management), – are usually worthwhile activities in their own right; they do not, however, represent a strategy.
+Clearly, philanthropic initiatives – and their marketing counterpart, Cause-Related Marketing (not to be confused with Customer Relationship Management, using the same acronym) – are usually worthwhile activities in their own right; they do not, however, represent a strategy.

 Many businesses have begun moving much further along a spectrum towards effecting fundamental change throughout the organization.
 Getting to grips with the supply chain, improving social impacts whilst reducing carbon, water and waste impacts, is clearly of a different order of magnitude from charitable activities.
 Nevertheless, it could be argued that even these initiatives, which can often be very piecemeal, are frequently substantially responding to growing pressure from a range of stakeholder groups.
 The initiatives become truly strategic, however, when they are the outcome of an overarching philosophy and direction for the whole organization.
 When a company such as Patagonia or Unilever sets out on a widely publicised journey with a clear roadmap, there is not only no turning back, but every part of the business will be impacted.